gopher-fleece/gleece/docs/STEPBYSTEP.md

 ```

 By default, it reads the `gleece.config.json` configuration file.
-It generates routers based on the engine specified in `routesConfig->engine`.
+It generates routes based on the engine specified in `routesConfig->engine`.
 It also generates the OpenAPI specification according to the version set in `openAPIGeneratorConfig->openapi`.

 In this example configuration, it generates `gin` routes and OpenAPI `v3.0.0` specifications, with both outputs in the `dist` directory.